Contact Us

 The NASA Glenn simulator is a new design featuring wheelchair accessibility.
 Visitor Center staff rotate the seat out, allowing wheelchair users to fly the simulator.

-Using the kiosk mode of Microsoft Flight Simulator 2004, the panel features switches wired to a customized interface to the computer.
+Using the museum kiosk mode of Microsoft Flight Simulator, Historic Space Systems designed a panel layout and wired a customized switch interface to the computer.

 The Discovery Center seat mounts amplified speakers to enhance the realism of the engine sounds.
 The scratch resistant canopy adds authenticity to the cockpit.
 A handle above the glare shield assists visitors with getting in and out of the simulator seat.